-ARC North Thames researchers will be presenting a range of posters, a talk and an activity pack as part of this year’s Barts and Queen Mary Science Festival.
+ARC North Thames researchers presented a range of posters, a talk and an activity pack as part of this year’s Barts and Queen Mary Science Festival.

-This year's festival will be on the 15th-16th June, and is focused on engaging with older secondary school pupils interested in science and medicine.
-There are are a number of interactive activities, short live talks, posters and pre-recorded activities planned over the 2-day virtual event.
+This year's festival was on 15th-16th June 2021, and focused on engaging with older secondary school pupils interested in science and medicine.
+There were a number of interactive activities, short live talks, posters and pre-recorded activities planned over the 2-day virtual event.

 Activity pack: Children’s Health in London and Luton (CHILL)

 The ARC North Thames-supported CHILL study aims to independently evaluate whether the Ultra Low Emission zone (ULEZ) is effective at reducing air pollution in London and therefore improves children’s Health.

 The CHILL team based at Queen Mary University of London (QMUL) engaged secondary school pupils with an interactive air pollution pack.
 The pack gave pupils the opportunity to become scientists and carry out their own environmental research.